 The next time you’re inclined to seek scapegoats, stupid slogans, and simplistic “solutions” for complex educational issues, please keep this fact in mind: Schools and teachers, both individually and collectively, are not the problem.

-Now, I may be preaching to the choir on a blog dedicated to educators and parents, but sometimes we too need to see past the rhetoric and remember that schools and teachers are the crucial components in ensuring that every single child, regardless of their challenges or charms, receives the appropriate nurture and education necessary to become capable, conscientious, contented adults.
+Now, I may be preaching to the choir on a blog dedicated to educators and parents, but sometimes we too need to see past the rhetoric and remember that schools and teachers are actually the crucial components in ensuring that every single child, regardless of their challenges or charms, receives the appropriate nurture and education necessary to become capable, conscientious, contented adults.

 Our schools are actually one of the few places that continuously strive to counter all that external negativity and neglect.
 They should be the havens where every student finds an abundance of sensitivity and support, passion and purpose, as well as scholarship and success.

-Schools and individual teachers can frequently do a better job at all of this, but they are too often distracted by, reacting to, and trying their best to remedy factors not of their making and not wholly within their control.
-Words matter, and referring to our schools as incarceration factories has less to do with child advocacy and more to do with the ongoing attempts to dismantle public education by privatizing and profiting off of our youth.
+Schools and individual teachers can frequently do a better job at all of this, but they’re too often distracted by, reacting to, and trying their best to remedy factors not of their making and not wholly within their control.
+Words matter, and referring to our schools as incarceration factories has less to do with child advocacy and more to do with the ongoing attempts to dismantle public education by privatizing schools and profiting off of our youth.

 The Loop of Low Performance

-Too many schools, especially those with a majority of students who have the greatest needs and struggles, are forced to cope with paltry resources, crumbling facilities, outdated equipment, a disproportionate amount of inexperienced administrators and teachers, misguided mandates, scripted and stifling instructional programs, and unconscionable adult-to-child ratios.
+Too many schools, especially those with a majority of students who have the greatest needs and struggles, are forced to cope with paltry resources, crumbling facilities, outdated equipment, a disproportionate number of inexperienced administrators and teachers, misguided mandates, scripted and stifling instructional programs, and unconscionable adult-to-child ratios.

 Ironically, these are also the schools that are saddled with all the “accountability” yet are expected make miracles amidst scrutiny and sanctions that neither address the real issues at the individual school site nor the comprehensive needs of all children.